Newcomer’s Guide to the Best Neighborhoods in Chicago

 Located diagonally from the West Loop, its Southern neighbor has been seriously revamped over the past decade.
 It attracts mainly the younger population, couples, singles, and families who enjoy living close to Lake Michigan and have easy access to all means of transportation.
+That being said, if you decide to relocate here, be sure to hire auto shipping services and transport your car across the country with reliable long-distance movers.
 The famous Museum Campus is also situated here, attracting tourists and locals who like to spend their free time in this 57-acre park.
 Anyone who wants to be in downtown Chi-Town searches for a property in this area, but the cost of housing here is rather high.

 Back in the early 1900s, this was the place where all the main tourist attractions were located, including a Levee District packed with bordellos, and organized crime was blooming.
 But nowadays, you can find some of the most luxurious buildings, museums, and tourist hotspots here like the Planetarium or Aquarium.
+You should check out these as soon as you unpack after the move.
 South District has its own micro-communities, and together, they all have more than 100,000 residents, whose median age is 32.

 A Place to Be for Foodie Lovers – Logan Square